dinki/View-Assist/wiki/docs/developer-resources/functional-spec.md

 The integration provides the following services:

 1. **Broadcast service**.
 This sends a message to all satellites which is shown on the intent view.
-1. **Show view service** (for all satellites or specific satellites).
+1. **Set view service** (for all satellites or specific satellites).
 This switches the view on the specified satellites.
 1. **Set mode service**  (for all satellites or specific satellites).
 This sets the mode on the specified satellites.
 1. **Set do not disturb** service (for all satellites or specific satellites).
 This sets the specified sattelites to do not disturb or turns off do not disturb.